 Our Child Protection Policy and Procedures are rigorously employed in the protection of our students and in the engagement, induction and on-going training of all staff.
 The full text of the Child Protection Policy and Procedures is published on the School's website and intranet.
-No amendments were made to the Child Protection Policy and Procedures during 2021.
+The Child Protection Policy and Procedures were amended during 2022 to include more information in relation to crossing professional boundaries and information in relation to the Child Safe Standards.